yc-w-cn/typescript-cli-starter/README.md

 - [Ava](https://www.npmjs.com/package/ava), for writing good tests
 - [Commander](https://www.npmjs.com/package/commander), for building CLI applications

-Your application will be installable from `npm` or by sharing your native executables.
+Your application will be installable from `npm`.

 ## Usage